A model of person-centred rehabilitation

 Respectful of and tailored to the person

-Being respectful is the first feature discussed in detail, and it immediately emphasises the vital role that both team and organisational culture plays in achieving a patient-centred approach.
+Being respectful is the first feature discussed in detail, and it immediately emphasises the vital role that both team and organisational culture play in achieving a patient-centred approach.

 Adapt to the situation